https-github-com-Ops201d6-Team2/Project-Prep-Assignments/Assignment-Breakdown.md

 # Lab 6 - Network & Endpoint Security
 - Low security requirement VMs for employees who are not dealing with PII and stricter security for employees who are
+- Establish VPN server & Firewall server
 - Set proper firewall parameters
 - Install malware
 - Explain how our firewall system works in terms of the employees position

-# Lab 9 - User Profiles & Settings
+# Lab 9 - User Profiles, Settings & Applications
-- User profile set up (remove bloatware)
+- User profile set up (remove bloatware), install useful apps
 - Thunderbird set up
 - RDP settings
 - Create SOP for on/off boarding of employees